csebooks/operating-systems/content.en/storage-management/_index.md

 Suppose we have a computer with the following characteristics: the level-2 cache has an access latency of 8 nanoseconds and a streaming transfer rate of 800 megabytes per second, the main memory has an access latency of 60 nanoseconds and a streaming transfer rate of 80 megabytes per second, the hard disk has an access latency of 15 mil- liseconds and a streaming transfer rate of 5 megabytes per second, and a tape drive has an access latency of 60 seconds and a streaming transfer rate of 2 megabytes per second.

 a.
 Random access causes the effective transfer rate of a device to decrease, because no data are transferred during the access time.
-For the disk described, what is the effective transfer rate if an

-**Further Reading 487**

-average access is followed by a streaming transfer of (1) 512 bytes, (2) 8 kilobytes, (3) 1 megabyte, and (4) 16 megabytes?
+For the disk described, what is the effective transfer rate if an average access is followed by a streaming transfer of (1) 512 bytes, (2) 8 kilobytes, (3) 1 megabyte, and (4) 16 megabytes?

 b.
 The utilization of a device is the ratio of effective transfer rate to streaming transfer rate.
 Calculate the utilization of the disk drive for each of the four transfer sizes given in part a.